 - Place all materials in the order in which they will be used.

-- Turn on the bell or cabinet for at least 30 minutes before starting to work.
+- Turn on the hoods or cabinet for at least 30 minutes before starting to work.

 - Remove all equipment materials at the end of work, disinfect with